Meg Newhouse

 Part IV

 Meg Newhouse, Ph.D., CPPC, is a nationally-known pioneer in Second-half LifeCrafting, an author, and a seasoned and gifted group facilitator, teacher, coach, and program designer.
-Currently she is most focused on legacy, the topic of her recent book, Legacies of the Heart: Living a Life That Matters, as well as on the potential of “conscious elders” in addressing our current cultural and political crisis.
-She is currently seeking speaking and workshop engagements and only very selectively engaged in coaching and consulting.
-More about Meg.
+Currently she is most focused on legacy and on the potential of “conscious elders” in addressing our current cultural and political crisis.
+She no longer coaches and only very selectively gives presentations and workshops.

 Home About Book Conscious Aging Workshops Blog Resources Contact